DataDog/hiring-engineers/answers.md

 Step 1: Updating the newly created custom Agent check’s collection interval

 A custom Agent check’s collection interval is the scheduled minimum time interval (in seconds) required before the aforementioned check can be ran and thus, the underlying metric value collected.
-It is important to note that the custom check will not necessarily run every x seconds (with x being the value the collection interval is set to), but rather that it will wait at the minimum of x seconds before the metric is queried again since its collection.
+It is important to note that the custom check will not necessarily run every x seconds (with x being the value the collection interval is set to), but rather that it will wait at the minimum of x seconds before the metric is queried again since its latest collection.
 If there are other integrations or checks enabled on the same Agent, they may be queued ahead of the custom check, thus increasing the amount of time before the metric is actually submitted.
 More on this can be found here (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7#collection-interval).

 To update the collection interval of our custom Agent check, we must update it’s associated .yaml file to include the following code: